 1 2 3 4 5 Staff members are the primary users of the web and interactive learning.
-High quality web and video- based content is used by students and teachers in many classrooms for instruction, learning and character development, and/or for professional development. · High quality web and video- based content is used by students and teachers in all classrooms for instruction, learning and character development, and/or for professional development.
+High quality web and video- based content is used by students and teachers in many classrooms for instruction, learning and character development, and/or for professional development.
 Online training (video- conferencing, webinars) is used by some teachers for professional development.
-Online training (video- conferencing, webinars) is used by many teachers for professional development.
+Student courses at the high school level are offered online for credit and credit recovery.
+High quality web and video-based content is used by students and teachers in all classrooms for instruction, learning and character development, and/or for professional development.
+Online training (video-conferencing, webinars) is used by many teachers for professional development as well as student instruction.
 Teachers and staff produce and post videos (PISDTV, myPISD) for student instruction in or out of the classroom.
+Student courses at the high school level are offered online for credit and credit recovery.